Divorce Decrees: What You Need To Know

 Spousal Support

-Though not awarded in every case, spousal support often pops up in divorce.
+Although not awarded in every case, spousal support often arises in divorce.

 If it does, it also appears in your divorce decree.
 Following the dissolution of a marriage, these payments, commonly called alimony, help spouses meet any financial needs.